 A book curated by Samuel Johnson OAM about fathers.
-A heartfelt, honest and very human book of letters that will make you smile and make you cry.
+A heartfelt,and very human book of letters from a wide range of people.
 It is the perfect gift for the dad in your life.
 And a reminder to say how you feel before it is too late.
-Funs to Love Your Sister cancer research.
+Funds go to Love Your Sister cancer research.
+Here’s mine.

 It’s complicated as I had two fathers.
 So it’s Dear Dads.

 You did what you could with an 18 year old girlfriend you knocked up living in a strict Catholic atmosphere in a NSW country town 1950s era.
 I was adopted out, but you went on to marry her anyway.
 You had 5 more kids with her so thanks for loving my mother so well and for so long.

 I only met you twice in the year before you died but my sense of you was that you loved a chat, a drink, a smoke.
 And women.